 Even though most people speak English nowadays, it is better to not expect everyone to know what „vegan“ means.
 Better learn some phrases in advance like „I am not eating meat, fish, eggs, cheese, butter“ / „no animal products“ / „plant-based only“.
 If you learn some easy phrases it will be easier for you to communicate with locals and they also often react way more friendlier, when they see that you try to connect with them

 My Travel Experiences

 I’m just as hungry as you are and especially on a travel journey I need energy.
-We were traveling with a backpack and hiking in national parks, so when it finally came to lunch or dinner time I was starving for food.
-Vegan dishes can be so delicious, but on our trip the plates have been tiny and didn’t fill me up enough.
+We were travelling with a backpack and hiking in national parks, so when it finally came to lunch or dinner time I was starving for food.
+Vegan dishes can be so delicious, but on our trip, the plates have been tiny and didn’t fill me up enough.
 I found it pretty hard to only eat vegan and had mainly vegetarian dishes.
 I guess that’s also good, as I’ve not been completely vegetarian before our trip.
 So my eating habits changed for the better, but I wish I could have accomplished my own challenge.
-I still hope that in new future it will be easier to find vegan options, so that more people can see the benefits of them and try them out.
+I still hope that in the new future it will be easier to find vegan options so that more people can see the benefits of them and try them out.

 Now let me know: Are you eating vegan?